pazguille/upfile/README.md

 # Upfile JS

-Makes file inputs a pleasure to use.
+Makes file inputs a pleasure to use with progressive enhancement.

 ## Installation